 #1 "Do you accept my insurance/What will my insurance pay?"

 YES, we accept and file with most insurance companies (the exception being Medicaid/Medicare)!
 Just as every patient is different, so is every insurance plan and its' benefits!
-It's important to note that while the insurance plan that you or your employer chose may pay for bi-annual hygiene cleanings, flouride treatments, cosmetic services or restorative care (crowns, root canals, bridge work, etc.)--every plan is completely different and may change without you being notified.
+It's important to note that while the insurance plan that you or your employer chose may pay for bi-annual hygiene cleanings, fluoride treatments, cosmetic services, or restorative care (crowns, root canals, bridgework, etc.)--every plan is completely different and may change without you being notified.
 Remember, having dental insurance doesn't mean your dental work is free or always paid for by your insurance plan (more on that in the next Q&A!).

 #2 "What does being an ‘Out-of-Network’ provider mean?"